Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Optimization problems and algorithms

 \subsubsection{Gradient descent-based polyhedra matching}

 A further gradient descent-based method is described in \cite{andre}.
-Similarly to the method mentioned in Section~\ref{gibbs-laguerre}, it relies on the polyhedral Laguerre cell representation.
-The objective is to minimize the total mismatch volume between the cells of the approximating tessellation and the observed grains.
+Similarly to the method mentioned in Section~\ref{gibbs-laguerre}, it relies on the polyhedral representation of the sets $C_i(\phi)$ of a Laguerre tessellation.
+The objective is to minimize the total mismatch volume between the sets $C_i(\phi)$ and the observed grains/cells.
 The total mismatch volume can be expressed in terms of a continuously differentiable function which needs to be minimized.
 The variables correspond to the set of generators.